-If a container (or other packaging) is damaged, but the product is still approved for use, you may be able to carefully transfer the product to the equipment used to apply it, leaving only the container to be disposed of.
+If a container or other packaging is damaged, but the product is still approved for use, you may be able to carefully transfer the product to the equipment used to apply it, leaving only the container to be disposed of.

 Despite good management, you may have some concentrates or ready-to-use pesticides that you need to dispose of.
 You should never dilute an unwanted concentrate in order to dispose of it as dilute pesticide waste.
-You should consider the following points:
+You should consider the following points.

-- Firstly, ask your supplier if they will take back any unwanted, unused pesticides that are packaged, labelled and of good quality; - Pesticide concentrates are likely to be 'hazardous waste' (previously known as 'special waste') and may present a significant risk to the environment or to humans.
-Handling and disposing of this type of waste is tightly controlled and you will need to use a registered carrier (registered with the Environment Agency) and a licensed waste-disposal contractor (you will be able to find one in The Phone Book); - You must store unwanted concentrates and ready-to-use formulation in your chemical store to make sure they are secure and that any spills will be contained; - You (or the carrier if you use one), must fill in a 'consignment note' and pay a fee to the Environment Agency if you are moving or disposing of 'hazardous waste'.
-You (as the waste producer) and the people transporting and receiving the waste must keep copies of the consignment notes for at least three years.
-Also, you must not move 'hazardous waste' until the appropriate period for notice has passed; - When you have filled in the necessary consignment notes, you should pass the unwanted concentrates to a licensed waste-disposal contractor;
+- > Firstly, ask your supplier if they will take back any unwanted, unused pesticides that are packaged, labelled and of good quality. - Pesticide concentrates are likely to be 'special waste' (known as 'hazardous waste' in England and Wales) and may present a significant risk to the environment or to humans.
+Handling and disposing of this type of waste is tightly controlled and you will need to use an authorised carrier who is registered with the Scottish Environment Protection Agency and a licensed waste-disposal contractor.
+You will be able to find such a contractor in The Phone Book). - You must store unwanted concentrates and ready-to-use formulation in your chemical store to make sure they are secure and that any spills will be contained.